Standard 3 of the Care Certificate is about Duty of Care – the moral/legal obligation to ensure the safety and well being of others.

 Must not jump to conclusions, apportion blame or try to investigate myself.

 |You arrive at an individual’s home to support them with their shopping to find that a colleague has already arrived to undertake this task.||Error||An error is something that is performed incorrectly or not performed when it should have been.||Must report issue to manager to investigate what went wrong.|

 Must not have a disagreement or argument with co-worker about who should perform the task.

 |When serving lunch, an individual who has a nut allergy was given a peanut butter sandwich by mistake.
 You notice this just in time to change the sandwich.||Near miss||A near-miss is an event that could have caused harm but was prevented.||Must report this to manager.
 Inform the person that prepared the sandwich about the near miss.
 Ensure individual's care plan is up to date and allergies are clearly documented.|

 Must not apportion blame or express anger.

 |An individual in the bathroom area slips on the wet floor.
 When investigating you notice that a wet floor sign has not been used.||Incident||Incidents are unplanned negative events that cause harm or damage.||Must report to manager immediately and ensure all staff are aware of organisational procedures and health and safety responsibilities.
 May need to report to HSE.|

 Must not apportion blame until an investigation has been completed.

 Thinking about the four scenarios in 3.4a & b, list the legislation and agreed ways of working that need to be taken into account when reporting adverse events, incidents, errors and near misses.

-- Management of Health and Safety Regulations 1999 – procedures for recording, reporting and investigating health and safety issues
+- Management of Health and Safety Regulations 1999 – procedures for recording, reporting, risk-assessing and investigating health and safety issues

 - Reporting of Injuries, Disease and Dangerous Occurrences (RIDDOR) Regulations 2013 – responsibilities to report certain incidents to the Health and Safety Executive (HSE)